 *Recommendation may vary depending on size and complexity of CAD models.

-Computer hardware is one of the most important parts of IRONCAD .
-We have many examples where crashes, heavy files or other problems do not occur at all when using a computer with more "cream" in it.
+Computer hardware is one of the most important parts of running IRONCAD smoothly.
+We have many examples where crashes, heavy files or other problems do not occur at all when using a computer with more "punch" in it.
 The fewer programs running at the same time, the better it is for IRONCAD!
 If you have the option, it is far superior to have a powerful desktop computer with only IRONCAD installed, then email and other stuff on a laptop next to it.
 Incidentally, this is true of any CAD system or other performance-demanding program.

-Both desktop and laptop workstations from HP, Dell, Fujitsu and Lenovo are the most common in the CAD industry today and usually work very well.
 You can also assemble your own desktop workstation in parts if you prefer.
-This can usually be more affordable, as you can pick from the best components at the best prices, but of course you need to know what you are doing when assembling the computer.
+It can usually be more affordable, as you can pick from the best components at the best prices, but of course it requires that you know what you are doing when you build the computer.

-The laptops work incredibly well and have an impressive performance.
-Aim for a laptop workstation from
+The laptop workstations work incredibly well and have an impressive performance.
+Aim for a laptop workstation from around 15 - 20 000 SEK (~2000 € / £ / $) and you will have a good and stable computer.

-at around 15-20,000 and you'll have a good, stable computer.
-You can also add a few thousand to get a faster processor, graphics card and more working memory, for example if you often work with large, heavy files and drawings, and perhaps do FEM calculations as well.
+It is also possible to add a few thousand SEK (i.e. a few hundred € / £ / $) to get a faster processor, graphics card and more RAM, e.g. if you often work with large heavy files and drawings, and perhaps FEA calculations as well.

 Basically, though, you don't need an expensive supercomputer at all, IRONCAD works very well on most computers with today's standard hardware.
 But as soon as you start to get up in the number of parts or have more advanced parts with many features, you immediately notice if the computer can handle it or not.
-Then it's usually worth paying a few thousand extra for a better processor, more memory and a better graphics card.
+Then it's usually worth paying a few thousand SEK (a few hundred € / £ / $) extra for a better processor, more memory and a better graphics card.
 It's often good to start learning IRONCAD with a simpler, existing computer, and upgrade when you see the need.

 Pedensia, Mölndal

-Intel Core series
+Intel Core i series

-Here is a complete overview of Intel Core on Wikipedia.
+Hereis a complete overview of Intel Core on Wikipedia.

 Intel Xeon series

 For servers and workstations, Xeon processors have long been considered the most powerful and, above all, the most stable.
-Microsoft has also launched a special Windows 10 Pro for Workstations which previously only worked with Xeon processors, (but which may no longer seem to be a requirement), with support for up to 6TB of RAM (2TB is otherwise the limit).
-According to some knowledgeable in the field, Intel Core i9 processors can now be considered at least as fast and stable, but several workstation vendors still differentiate packages with either Intel Core or Xeon processors.
+Microsoft has also launched a special Windows 10 Pro for Workstations which previously only worked with Xeon processors, (but possibly no longer seems to be a requirement), with support for up to 6 TB of RAM (2 TB is otherwise the limit).
+According to some experts in the field, Intel Core i9 processors can now be considered at least as fast and stable, but several workstation computer vendors still distinguish packages with either Intel Core or Xeon processors.

 IRONCAD supports multi-core processors to some extent, but it is mainly used for image rendering and to some extent when opening and importing files or updating 2D drawings.
 There is currently no 3D CAD system on the market that truly supports more than 1 core when working with the 3D model itself or updating the model/assembly structure.
 It is not easy to explain the principle, but it is clearly the next "CAD revolution"!
 There are some custom written CAD systems that have solved this to some extent in e.g. handling lines in the cross-section/sketch, but it is in updating the 3D model for general CAD work that it would really be useful.